 But rising prices also stymie buyers of gold jewellery and bars.
 That is where gold ETFs come in, which let us get in at the minimum gold price possible at a given time, without a premium attached to it.
 Observers say the drop in demand for physical gold will be offset by demand from central banks for hedging and by gold ETF buyers, helping maintain the rally.

-Gold ETFs in India have yet to come into their own, and before the current rally, had been seeing net outflow in assets under management (AUMs).
-But at the end of May 2020, the holdings stood their ground at ₹10,102 crores, belying the trend of the preceding months.
+Gold ETFs in India have previously seen net outflows in assets under management (AUMs).
+However, as of December 2020, the holdings stood their ground at ₹14,173.85 crores, continuing the increasing trend from previous months.

 Indian investors have secured better returns from gold over the years than their global counterparts.